ptbjack/Library/Mi/Main/Analysis.md

 	- Free associations disintegrate coherent story, take elements in divergent directions, introduce new elements etc.
 	* Against symbolism (“symptoms have meaning”)

-Analysis stumbles against the subject of the [[Drive]] that binds the self and the otherness in their very split.
+Analysis stumbles against the subject of the [[Death drive]] that binds the self and the otherness in their very split.

 The end of analysis would be abandoning the thing in itself while preserving the gap that separates IT from the phenomenal reality, articulating this gap as a function of an immanent transcendence.[^3]
 - [[Ontology]]